amidvidy/whitewater/README.md

 modules.

-For the purpose of test driving the log replication module, we have also implemented an ordered, consistent, and distributed simple calculator (lol).
+For the purpose of test driving the log replication module, we have also implemented an ordered, consistent, and distributed simple calculator.

+This was made as a final project for Joe Hellerstein and Peter Alvaro's Programming the Cloud course at UC Berkeley.

 ## Module Documentation